-No. Decal Placement Meaning 201 Upper sprocket is the drive sprocket.
+No. Decal Placement Meaning 104 Turn left to choose the Row Marker hydraulic circuit in order to raise/lower markers.
+Turn right to choose the Planter Fold hydraulic circuit in order to fold/unfold planter.
+Make sure there is no pressure in the system.
+201 Upper sprocket is the drive sprocket.
 Lower sprocket is the driven sprocket.
 202 Rotate knurled collar on wrap spring tightener to release spring tension.
 213 Water for emergency rinse.
 302 Agricultural chemicals can cause death or serious injury to persons, animals, and plants or seriously damage soil, equipment, and property.
 Read and follow all chemical and equipment manufacturer labels and instructions.

-304 Loss of control can cause death or serious injury, or damage to property and equipment.
+No. Decal Placement Meaning 304 Loss of control can cause death or serious injury, or damage to property and equipment.
 Tow only with farm tractor weight rated and configured for this equipment.
 Use safety chains and transport as specified in the Operator's and Parts Manuals.

-No. Decal Placement Meaning 306 Uncontrolled machine movement can crush resulting in death, serious injury, or damage to property and equipment.
-Install safety lockup devices before working under or transporting this equipment.
+306 Uncontrolled machine movement can crush resulting in death, serious injury, or damage to property and equipment.
+307 Removing this wheel and axle assembly can cause equipment to tip over, which could result in death, serious injury, or damage to property and equipment.
 308 Improperly operating or working on this equipment could result in death or serious injury.
 Read and follow all instructions in Operator Manual before operating or working on this equipment.
 309 Row marker can lower at any time and could cause death or serious injury.
 Stay away from row markers!
 Install safety lockup device when not in use.

-310 Uncontrolled movement of planter components can cause death, serious injury, or damage to property and equipment.
-Raise planter and install cylinder lockups before folding.
+No. Decal Placement Meaning 310 Uncontrolled movement of planter components can cause death, serious injury, or damage to property and equipment.
+401 Raise planter and install cylinder lockups before folding.
 Fold on level ground.
 Install wing safety latches before towing.
-401 Fan can start at any time.
+Fan can start at any time.
 Operating fan can blow debris and has a high noise level.
-Always wear eye and hearing protection when working around fan.